zainanz/zainanz/README.md

 ## Hi there 👋 Welcome to my GitHub profile!

-I'm a 21-year-old Full-Stack Developer with a passion for building web applications.
+ Full-Stack Developer with a passion for building web applications.
 Currently, I'm working on an exciting project called **Playpal** with my amazing team.

 ### 👨‍💻 What I’m Working On
 - **Backend:** Ruby on Rails is my go-to framework. ( I am planning to dive into Node JS.)